 There’s this weird depth and thump to the music.
 Everything has this nice lively quality about it.
 Instruments feel more present, and they have a nice element of realism.
 You’ll also start to hear subtle details in music that sound really interesting and also revealing.
 I’ve talked about headphones in the mid to upper hundred range that do the same sorts of things.

-This is why it really doesn’t make sense to purchase a headphone over a thousand dollars, when you can get just about the same sound for around $300.
+This is why it really doesn’t make sense to purchase a headphone over a thousand dollars (in most cases, there are exceptions), when you can get just about the same sound for around $300.
 With lower end stuff like the 850, you’re really not missing much and in fact the sound is strikingly similar to some of the mid-tier gear that I’ve gotten a chance to demo or own.

 Lively sound.
 There’s a nice crisp quality to the 850’s that really leaves you smiling.